cppfastio/fast_io/readme.md

+WE REFUSE TO SUPPORT C++20 MODULE.
+FUCK YOU WG21 FOR THIS BS.

 # fast_io

 fast_io represents a cutting-edge input/output (I/O) library for C++20, designed to achieve [exceptional speed](readme.md#Benchmarks).
 Its primary purpose is to supersede the widely used `<iostream>` and `<cstdio>` libraries.
 This header-only library is distributed under the permissive [MIT license](license.txt), simplifying integration into any project.
 However, its utilization mandates a C++20 compiler with support for concepts.